 So here are a few things that I have learned working with Europeana and its network partners on building the foundations of what is now being called the Common European Data Space for cultural heritage:

 First of all, building Common data spaces is hard.
 Even in a sector where there is very strong alignment on the intended outcome (nearly everybody would like to see the sum of all of the EU’s cultural heritage accessible to everyone online), it is difficult to agree on a way to get there.
-Institutional self interest, conflicting demands from funders are just some factors, due to which building for the common good is rarely the primary objective.
+Institutional self-interest, conflicting demands from funders are just some factors, due to which building for the common good is rarely the primary objective.

-As a result, shared data spaces require stewardship (at least initially) by organisations committed to something bigger that their own institutional self-interest.
+As a result, shared data spaces require stewardship (at least initially) by organizations committed to something bigger that their own institutional self-interest.
 There also need to be incentives (financial, regulatory or reputational) for data holders to contribute to the common project.
 In the case of the Common European Data Space for cultural heritage, the Europeana Foundation has worked hard to become such a steward.
-Also financial incentives from the Member States – tying digitization funding to availability of the resulting data via Europeana in line with the principle public money = public access – have played a very important role.
+Also, financial incentives from the Member States – tying digitization funding to the availability of the resulting data via Europeana in line with the principle public money = public access – have played a very important role.

 In the long run, common data spaces should be multi-nested.
 They should not be dependent on a single steward.
 The goal must be to have multiple stewards that ensure that the health of the data space does not become the institutional responsibility of an individual entity.
 In the case of the Common European Data Space for cultural heritage this would mean that it is time for additional stewards to emerge.
-Candidates for this include the Wikimedia projects such as the Wikimedia Commons and Wikidata, the newly established Flickr Foundation which aims to be a very long term steward for the Flickr Commons or the Internet Archive .
+Candidates for this include the Wikimedia projects such as the Wikimedia Commons and Wikidata, the newly established Flickr Foundation which aims to be a very long-term steward for the Flickr Commons or the Internet Archive .